How to photograph a ballerina using only one light!

-In our first example, we were closer to the split than usual (between the 1st and 2nd diagram showed you earlier).
-Vanesa Garcia an amazing dancer at the Grand Ballet de Montreal is in complete profile.
-I didn’t want to place my light at a 90 degrees camera left cause I thought it was too much.
-I am using a Broncolor 1200L and the beloved Para 88… Just look how her athletic figure is enhanced by the lighting.
+In our first example, we were closer to a split lighting configuration than usual (between the 1st and 2nd diagram showed you earlier).
+Vanesa Garcia an amazing dancer at the Grand Ballet de Montreal is placed in profile to the camera.
+I didn't want to place my light at a 90 degrees camera left cause I thought it was too much.
+I am using a Broncolor 1200L and the beloved Para 88...
+Just look how her athletic figure is enhanced by the lighting.

 The second picture features Miriam Kacerova, a dancer at the Stuttgart Ballet.
 The light is simply facing her at almost a 90 degrees angle camera right.
 This placement gave us a nice shadow behind her, giving her body more depth.
 We used the Siros L and the 90 x 120 Broncolor softbox for this one to balance the exposure.

-This is what made me fall in love with off camera flash work.
-Possibilities are then endless because you can then go further, by backlighting your subject or adding more lights and create crazy combinations and scenarios.
-Iy you are an outdoor shooter you can already experience working with 2 lights having just one strobe… Yes, only one strobe because the other one is the sun!
+This is what made me fall in love with off-camera flash work.
+Possibilities are then endless because you can then go further, by backlighting your subject or adding more lights and creating crazy combinations and scenarios.
+Iy you are an outdoor shooter you can already experience working with 2 lights having just one strobe...
+Yes, only one strobe because the other one is the sun!

 My choice in light modifiers could be the topic of a new video and blog post.
 I actually work essentially with the beauty box 65 that truly acts like a beauty dish...
 The difference is that it's collapsible thus portable.

-Juliet Doherty captured in New York using Diagram 3 for light placement.
+The following photograph of Juliet Doherty was captured in New York using Diagram 3 for light placement.
 We used the Canon 600ex rt that day to balance the exposure.

 Fanny George, with a light placement close to diagram 2.
-Canon’s speedlite 600ex RT was used again here but this time with the beautyox 65.
+Canon's Speedlite 600ex RT was used again here but this time with the beauty box 65.